-Think of all the time you’ve spent trying to remember where to find a particular document you need for your job.
+Think of all the time you’ve spent trying to remember where to find a particular resource you need for your job.
 Maybe it's a project plan, or your team's travel booking process.
-Is that page in Google Docs, or Dropbox Paper?
+Is that page in Google Docs?
 Or was it Notion?
 Coda?
-15 minutes later, after interrupting your coworker — you find it: It’s in Confluence?!
-We’re still using Confluence?
-What?!
+Perhaps it was a link sent to you in Slack or via email.

-Good news, there is and it’s called go links.
-Go links take the all-too-familiar-situation above and simplify it into remembering one link: go/new-analytics.
-Boom. go/travel.
-Wabam.
 You don’t need to remember which tool you use—all you need to know is that you want to book travel.
-Type that beautifully simple phrase into your web browser and let the link fairies (aka the brilliant co-workers who installed Trotto for your organization) take you to where you need to go.
+Type that simple phrase into your web browser and let the go link fairies take you to where you need to go.

 Here’s other scenarios for when go links come in handy: